Large-Hadron-Collider901/Reading-Notes/README.md

 non-traditional background and training to become a software developer!
 I have a wide variety of interests such as playing guitar :guitar:, singing :microphone:, gardening :herb:, and jewelry making :ring:.
-I love to design and create just about anything and I am working on creating an Etsy shop where I can market some of those creations.
+I love to design and create just about anything and I am working on creating an Etsy shop where I can share some of my creations.
 During the nine month code school course, I will be learning all the fundamentals of becoming an entry-level software developer and this is where you can find all of my notes and projects!
 <br>